jbb100/udacity_fullstack/projects/02_trivia_api/trivia_final/backend/README.md

 - Request Arguments: previous_questions(a list of question ids, json body), quiz_category(int, json body)
 - Returns:
 ```
+{
+  'question': {
+    'id': 20,
-{'question': {'id': 20, 'question': 'What is the heaviest organ in the human body?', 'answer': 'The Liver', 'category': 1, 'difficulty': 4}}
+    'question': 'What is the heaviest organ in the human body?',
+    'answer': 'The Liver',
+    'category': 1,
+    'difficulty': 4
+  }
+}
 ```

 ## Testing